 This guide is intended to be read from one end to another.
-Our goal has been not only to explain the details of new functionality in version 11.0 of Dyalog APL, but also be mildly provocative and entertaining, to convey a flavour of the thinking which is behind the object oriented extensions to APL, and something about how the development team imagines that you might make use of the new features - in the belief that this will make them easier to understand and use.
+Our goal has been not only to explain the details of object orientated functionality of Dyalog APL, but also be mildly provocative and entertaining, to convey a flavour of the thinking which is behind the object oriented extensions to APL, and something about how the development team imagines that you might make use of the new features - in the belief that this will make them easier to understand and use.

-If you are in a hurry and want to get a quick feel for OO in APL, you might want to start with "A Quick Introduction to OO for (Impatient) APLers", which is distributed in PDF format with version 11.0.
+If you are in a hurry and want to get a quick feel for OO in APL, you might want to start with "A Quick Introduction to OO for (Impatient) APLers", which is distributed in PDF format.

 This guide is not a reference manual, although there is a brief reference at the end of each section.
-It is recommended that you have version 11.0 of Dyalog APL available for experiments as you work through the guide, and use it to verify your understanding of the new features as they are introduced.
+It is recommended that you have aversion of Dyalog APL available for experiments as you work through the guide, and use it to verify your understanding of the new features as they are introduced.

 If you have an electronic copy of this guide, you should be able to copy and paste code from the guide into the Dyalog APL editor and session (use the Edit|Paste Unicode menu item).
-Alternatively, the folder OO4APL, included with the version 11.0 installation, contains a workspace with the same name as each of the classes and namespaces used in the guide.
+Alternatively, the folder OO4APL, included with a Dyalog APL/W installation, contains a workspace with the same name as each of the classes and namespaces used in the guide.

-The APL code samples in this document assume migration level 0 ($\square ML \leftarrow 0$).
+The APL code samples in this document assume migration level 0 ( $\square ML \leftarrow 0$ ).